×

 What do expats find most challenging?

 "Expats in San Juan may find the language barrier to be the most challenging aspect of the local culture, as Filipino and English are the official languages, but many locals also speak their own dialects.
 The concept of "Filipino Time", where events often start later than scheduled, can also be difficult for expats used to strict punctuality.
 The high level of religiosity, predominantly Catholic, can also be a challenge for those not used to such a deeply ingrained religious culture.
 The local cuisine, which heavily features meat and rice, may also be a challenge for those with different dietary preferences or restrictions.
-Lastly, the tropical climate, with its high humidity and frequent typhoons, can be difficult for expats to adjust to," remarked one expat who made the move to San Juan.
+Lastly, the tropical climate, with its high humidity and frequent typhoons, can be difficult for expats to adjust to," wrote one member in San Juan.

 Is there a lot of crime in San Juan?